 What are the odds Tom Brady starts for 49ers in Week 1?

-Tom Brady listed as long shot to start for 49ers in Week 1 originally appeared on NBC Sports Bayarea
+Tom Brady listed as long shot to start for 49ers in Week 1 originally appeared on NBC Sports Boston

 ProFootballTalk’s Mike Florio posited last week that Brady could ditch retirement for the second time in as many years and that the San Francisco 49ers could play a role in his decision.
 Oddsmakers are evidently open to the possibility of Brady in the Bay, as well.